 • Some of the most basic interventions in Gestalt Counselling include repeating significant statements, exaggerating gestures for clarification, focusing on the relationship between the client’s verbal and nonverbal behaviour, and acting out both sides of a dialogue (“Empty Chair”), to help the client learn more effective means of coping and to assume more responsibility for the activities of their life.

 • The emphasis is on what is being done, thought, and felt at the moment (“here and now”), rather than on what occurred in the past, or what might be, could be, or even what should be.

 • The goal of Gestalt therapy is for the client to become aware of what they are doing, how they are doing it, and how they can change themselves and, at the same time, to accept and value themselves Perls’ work noted that many of us split off our experience (thoughts, sensations, emotions) that are uncomfortable.
 The objective of his work is to move people into owning their experiences and developing into a healthy gestalt (or whole).
 The Gestalt therapy emphasis on personal responsibility, interpersonal contact and increased clarity of awareness of what is, could be of great value in meeting the problems of the present.
 One example is application of Gestalt therapy in schools (Brown & Lederman, 1970 as cited in Yontef and Simkin, 1989).

 • The Gestalt counsellor works by engaging in dialogue rather than by manipulating the patient toward some goal.

-• The function of the Gestalt counselor is to raise awareness, which is defined as knowing what one is sensing, feeling, and thinking.
+• The function of the Gestalt counsellor is to raise awareness, which is defined as knowing what one is sensing, feeling, and thinking.
 Such awareness can be achieved only in the “now,” the present moment.
-The counselor assists the client to become aware of “what” and “how” he or she behaves in the moment.
+The counsellor assists the client to become aware of “what” and “how” he or she behaves in the moment.

 • Gestalt therapy fosters change primarily by the patient’s learning to understand himself or herself in the world through insight.